⚒️

 Slide Creation

-There are various tools for creating presentation slides, and many of you may already be familiar with them, so I will quickly summarize useful online tools for collaborative editing.
+There are many tools for creating presentation slides, and many readers are probably already familiar with them, so here is a quick roundup of online collaborative options.

 Canva